bartkl/presentations/linkml240620/index.md

 ---

-There is also a OWL version of the CIM
+There is also an OWL version of the CIM.
 * It is generated from the UML.

 ---